mumbleskates/bilrost/README.md

 that will refer to the original, uncopied data in the slice that was decoded.

-When a message or oneof has one of these reference fields, it can no longer decode owned data from any buffer, and won't implement the "owned" message decoding traits.
+When a message or oneof has one of these reference fields, it can no longer decode owned data from any buffer and won't implement the "owned" message decoding traits.

 ```rust,